Democracy Day – Prajatantra DiwasBy Nepali Patro in National Days .

 Democracy Day – Prajatantra Diwas

 The Ranas, who exploited the royal power and the national treasury in enjoyment and having fun, whereas the Nepalese people, in general, were subjected to extreme oppression and exploitation by living in the throes of illiteracy, scarcity, and fear.
-Therefore, the Nepalese people had to make long struggles and sacrifices against oppressive Rana regimes totalitarian rule.
+Therefore, the Nepalese people had to make long struggles and sacrifices against the oppressive Rana regime’s totalitarian rule.

-In the beginning, Rashtriya Praja Parishad and later the Nepali Congress Party was created in order to mobilize against the Rana regime rule.
+In the beginning, Rashtriya Praja Parishad and later the Nepali Congress Party was created in order to mobilize against the Rana regime’s rule.
 At that time, there was a surging wave of independence in India as well as in other neighboring countries.
 The then King Tribhuvan also supported the Nepalese people’s desire to be independent.
 The revolution was started by the Nepali Congress party.
-The Kings and his family abandoned his palace and the royalty reached the shelter at the Indian Embassy.
+The King and his family abandoned his palace and the royalty reached the shelter at the Indian Embassy.